sim108-Data/sinergia_massive_pose_extraction/README.md

 * **methods.py ** : implements all methods used in the project and also a function used to tune our hyperparameters.

-* **main.py**: define the argument parser and call the methods define in **methods.py**
+* **main.py**: define the argument parsers and call the methods implemented  in **methods.py**

 ## Data
 The data used in this project comes from the [DeepMind 700 Kinetics human action dataset](https://arxiv.org/abs/2010.10864).
 Updated in 2020, this dataset contains at least 700 video clips extracted from Youtube videos for each of the classes.
-To define how well those methods quantify the difference between poses and with the helps of Kinetics 700 labels, a selfmade dataset is created.
+To define how well those methods quantify the difference between poses and with the help of Kinetics 700 labels, a self-made dataset is created.
 To map the data from Kinetics and outputs from Openpifpad the **train.csv** is used.

 ## Getting Started

 First, you will need to have " git " install on your computer to be able to clone the repository on your computer.
 You will also need to have python installed.
-If this is not the case you can download it from here: Python: https://www.python.org/downloads/ .
+If this is not the case you can download it from here: [Python]( https://www.python.org/downloads/ )

 ## Dependencies and Installing

-The code is using some external libraries: "Numpy", "Pandas" to analyze data, "Matplotlib" and "Seaborn" to visualize the output of the analysis, "[openpifpaf](https://openpifpaf.github.io/intro.html)" to extract the skeletons.
+The code is using some external libraries: "Numpy", "Pandas" to analyze data, "Matplotlib" and "Seaborn" to visualize the output of the analysis, and "[openpifpaf](https://openpifpaf.github.io/intro.html)" to extract the skeletons.

+All other secondary libraries used at some point in the analysis are accessible in the **requirements.txt** file.

 ### Executing program